-At the written election of the majority of the holders of the Series C, Series D, Series E, Series F or Series G-1 and G-2 redeemable convertible preferred stock, the shares of Series C, Series D, Series F and Series G-1 and G-2 redeemable convertible preferred stock outstanding as of September 30, 2012 and December 31, 2012 (unaudited) are redeemable as follows:
+At the written election of the majority of the holders of the Series C, Series D, Series E, Series F or Series G-1 and G-2 redeemable convertible preferred stock, the shares of Series C, Series D, Series E, Series F and Series G-1 and G-2 redeemable convertible preferred stock outstanding prior to conversion were redeemable in installments commencing December 31, 2013.
+The carrying values of the Series C, Series D, Series E, Series F and Series G-1 and G-2 redeemable convertible preferred stock were being accreted to their redemption values through their respective redemption dates.